Apozzi/TuringCraft/README.md

 # TuringCraft

 Turing Craft is Visual Simulator and Graph Creator for Turing Machines.
-Ideal for academic purposes, it allows students and researchers to design, simulate, and explore Turing machines.
+Perfect for academic purposes, it enables students and researchers to design, simulate, and analyze Turing machines and computational graphs.
+Information can be visualized in multiple ways, including graphical analysis.

 ![Capturar](https://github.com/user-attachments/assets/f4cd6586-64ee-4329-a30e-956b2d6c5566)